Geua Vada Tau

-Geau Vada-Tau (born 3 May 1957) is a Papua New Guinean Lawn Bowler.
-Tau stunned the bowling world in 1990 when she won the gold medal in the singles at the Auckland Commonwealth Games without losing a game.
+Geau Vada-Tau (born 3 May 1957) is a Papua New Guinean lawn bowler.
+Tau came to prominence in 1990 when she won the gold medal in the singles at the Auckland Commonwealth Games without losing a game.

-She became a national heroine because this was the first Commonwealth Games Gold Medal ever won by Papua New Guinean.
+She became a national heroine as the first Commonwealth Games gold medalist from Papua New Guinea.
 Tau plays for the Boroko Club in Port Moresby.